 by Paula Bosse

 Whenever I drive along South Ervay, I always slow down — or pull over — to take a look at this building.
 It doesn’t look like anything else around it, and I’ve wondered about it from the first time I saw it.

-It was built in 1924 and was announced in The Dallas Morning News beneath the headline “New Apartment Building on South Ervay Street to Have Garage Space in Basement.”
+It was built in 1924 and was announced in a newspaper advertorial beneath the headline “New Apartment Building on South Ervay Street to Have Garage Space in Basement.”
 It was accompanied by a drawing of a fairly grand-looking building.

 A basement garage for a small apartment building like this was pretty unusual for the time.
 And when they said Sanger’s was supplying the furnishings, they meant everything from furniture down to bed linens and kitchen utensils!

 The first “for rent” ads began appearing a week after this announcement.
 Below, the photo and text of an ad from June 29, 1924.

 But renting’s for chumps — how about owning the entire building? (“Can care for 50 cars”!)

 Below, an ad with rates and a bit more info (it sounds like all units had a Murphy bed — even the apartments with a bedroom):

 They were kind of pricey.
 According to the Inflation Calculator, prices in today’s money would be about $825-$900 for a 2-room efficiency, and about $1,225-$1,375 for a 4-room apartment.

 By the fall of 1931, the building had changed hands, was under new management, and had been re-named.
 It was now the Lafayette Apartments, and units were now being rented “by day, week or month.”